ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     password
       Whether the data set has a password set to read/write.

-      Value can be either one of 'NONE', 'READ' or 'WRITE'.
+      Value can be either one of 'none', 'read' or 'write'.

-      For VSAMs, the value can also be 'SUPP', when the module is unable to query its security attributes.
+      For VSAMs, the value can also be 'supp', when the module is unable to query its security attributes.

       | **returned**: success
       | **type**: str
-      | **sample**: NONE
+      | **sample**: none

     racf
       Whether there is RACF protection set on the data set.

-      Value can be either one of 'NONE', 'GENERIC' or 'DISCRETE' for non-VSAM data sets.
+      Value can be either one of 'none', 'generic' or 'discrete' for non-VSAM data sets.

-      For VSAMs, the value can be either 'YES' or 'NO'.
+      For VSAMs, the value can be either 'yes' or 'no'.

       | **returned**: success
       | **type**: str
-      | **sample**: NONE
+      | **sample**: none

     key_label
       The encryption key label for an encrypted data set.

       | **returned**: success
       | **type**: str
-      | **sample**: KEYDSN
+      | **sample**: keydsn

     dir_blocks_allocated
       Number of directory blocks allocated for a PDS.